Skip to main content

 If an initial credit check is unsuccessful then we will look to offer a route of appeal and allow for additional information to be submitted, such as company accounts.

-• The agreed loan amount will be released after the measure/s have been installed and, if required, a site inspection by a qualified advisor has been undertaken.
+• The agreed loan amount will be released after the measure/s have been installed, invoiced for and, if required, a site inspection by a qualified advisor has been undertaken.
+A claim must be submitted via the Funding Portal.

-Up to 25% of the offered loan amount can be requested as a drawdown payment.
-To access this upfront payment the supplier quote, or partial invoice must contain the request for an early payment.
-The (up to 25%) drawdown payment is not processed automatically when the loan is offered but can be requested in the next stage of the process – the claim stage.
+Up to 25% of the offered funding amount can be requested as a loan drawdown/upfront payment.
+To access this upfront payment the supplier quote, or partial/deposit invoice must contain the request for an early payment.
+The (up to 25%) drawdown payment is not processed automatically when the loan is offered, but can be requested in the next stage of the process – the claim stage.
+Grant type of funding cannot be claimed as a drawdown/upfront payment.

 • If you have an outstanding application and wish to contact a member of the loans team on matters relating to the application email SMELoans@est.org.uk or call 0808 108 9414.